The following locations have been approved for a sports gaming license by the Pennsylvania Gaming Control Board (PGCB):

 PlaySugarHouse and BetRivers

-As mentioned, these two casinos share a sports betting partner that also works with Parx.
-Like Parx, the casinos benefit from the quality tech Kambi offers as well as a wide range of bets on offer.
+These two casinos share a sports betting partner that also works with Parx.
+Like Parx, the casinos benefit from the quality tech Kambi offers as well as a wide range of bets.

 This is a particularly sweet deal for Rivers patrons in Pittsburgh.
 Even though the book is the only game in town, the prices are the same as SugarHouse, which is in a market filled with books competing for market share.